asdvfghg/QCNN_for_bearing_diagnosis/readme.md

 # Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis
-This is the offical repository of the paper "Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis".
-Here is the EA vision in IEEE Transactions on Instrumentation and Measurement [https://ieeexplore.ieee.org/abstract/document/10076833](https://ieeexplore.ieee.org/abstract/document/10076833).
+This is the offical repository of the paper "Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis" in IEEE Transactions on Instrumentation and Measurement [https://ieeexplore.ieee.org/abstract/document/10076833](https://ieeexplore.ieee.org/abstract/document/10076833).

 In this work,